jesussantiagoramos/GettingAndCleaningData/README.md

 	| "-Z"		| "Zaxis"	|
 	| "BodyBody"	| "Body"	|

-5. The data set is saved to a text file ("UCIHARData.txt") in the working directory.
+5. The tidy data set is finally saved to a text file ("UCIHARData.txt") in the working directory.
-6. A second, independent data set is created to summarize the first data set.
+6. A second, independent data set is created to summarize the first tidy data set.
 The average value of each experimental variable is calculated for each activity and each subject.
 The resulting data set has 180 rows and 68 columns.
 The word "Average" is added to each feature name.
 The data set is saved to a text file ("UCIHARAverage.txt") in the working directory.

 How to read output text files
 -----------------------------